myntsu/Myntsu/README.md

 ## Projects 🚀

-### 🖤 Portfolio/Blog
+### 🖤 Blogfolio

-Serves both as a personal project and a template for people to use 🤗 *This is an open source project, that I created and mantain.*
+This is a Portfolio & Blog that serves both as a personal project and a template for people to use 🤗 *This is an open source project, that I created and mantain.*

 **Stack:** HTML, Astro, CSS, JavaScript, TypeScript, Git, NPM, GitHub, Netlify